Suntheanine for Stress Relief, Mood, Focus and Concentration - Total Health Magazine

 In the United States, there are approximately 19.1 million adults who have a defined problem with anxiety.
 Women are two to three times more likely to experience panic-related problems than men.
 Healthy individuals can become overstressed because of challenges along life’s journey by having difficulty handling stress during the day and also getting a good night’s sleep.
 Excess stress increases blood pressure, heart rate, blood sugar, and fat levels.
 Also, without a restful sleep individuals do not perform mentally and physically at their best during the day.

 One of the problems with our American lifestyle is that from the time we get up until we go to bed at night, the average person is rushing either to get somewhere or do something.
 Taking time to stop and smell the flowers is a good idea, but most people will say they either don’t have the time or don’t remember to do it.
 It is important to slow down and learn how to relax and exercise in order to release tension from our body and add a spiritual component in our life.
 We can improve the quality of foods in our diet by eating more fruit and vegetables, reducing stimulating beverages such as caffeine, and consuming smaller meals to prevent a sluggish feeling and depression.
 Another tool is to learn more about dietary supplements that have been proven to be safe and to support relaxation.
-One of these ingredients is Suntheanine¨, a pure L-theanine produced via a patented enzymatic fermentation process that mimics the natural process in green tea leaves, resulting in a 100% pure L-isomer-theanine.
+One of these ingredients is Suntheanine®, a 100% pure form of L-theanine, a unique amino acid naturally found in green tea.

 L-theanine – The unique amino acid found in Green Tea